How to pack dishes for moving

 How to pack plates, bowls and platters

-You can use packing paper or bubble wrap to pack up plates, bowls and platters.
-Some hardware stores even sell foam envelopes or rolls of foam designed for packing dishes.
-Basically, you’ll need to wrap each plate individually, then stack the plates or bowls and wrap them as a bundle.
+You can use packing paper or bubble wrap to pack plates, bowls and platters.
+Some hardware stores even sell foam envelopes or rolls of foam, which is especially good for packing dishes.

-- Sort plates by size and create stacks of similar-size plates.
-For example, put large dinner plates in one stack and small lunch plates in another.
+- Sort plates by size and create stacks.
+For example, put large dinner plates in one pile and small lunch plates in another.

-- Grab a stack of similar-size plates to begin wrapping.
+- Grab a stack of similar-sized plates to begin wrapping.

 - Cut a piece of packing paper or bubble wrap into a square that’s about double the size of the plates.

 - Place a single plate in the middle of the square.
 If you’re using bubble wrap, turn the square so that the bubbles are facing inward toward the plate (this offers added protection).
 Fold each corner of the paper or wrap to the middle of the plate and fold all sides into the center.
 Secure with a piece of tape.

 - Repeat this process until all plates are wrapped.

 If you’re packing stacks of plates, follow these steps: